Top Greek islands & Mainland Destinations

-Homer was one of the greatest early Greek poets.
+Homer was one of the greatest early poets of Ancient Greece.
 Legend has it that he was blind and recited his poems as he traveled from one place to another.
 For this reason, people say that he called himself a singer, as opposed to a writer.
 It is said that after his death on the island of Ios, others kept his work alive by reciting them wherever they traveled and eventually scribes wrote them down.

 Homer created fabulous poetry expressing deep human emotions.
 The Greeks put him on a very high pedestal proclaiming him their greatest poet and almost worshipping him.
 His most acclaimed works include the epics Iliad and Odyssey.
 The Iliad is written in twenty four books and talks of Achilles wrath caused by the Greek commander Agamemnon and its disastrous consequences in the Trojan War.
 It was considered by many as a symbol of unity and heroism, as an anti-war poem actually, altough it is set in the last 50 days of the Trojan War.